-Liz Brockman is a Partner in Selman Breitman’s Los Angeles office and is head of the firm’s Insurance Law arm of the Toxic Tort/Environmental practice group.
-She is also a member of the firm’s Cyber Law Insurance practice group.
+Liz Brockman is a Partner in Selman Breitman’s Los Angeles office and is a member of the firm’s Toxic Tort/Environmental and Insurance practice groups.

 With more than 25 years of experience in insurance, Liz is able to evaluate complex coverage issues expeditiously while providing meaningful advice and recommendations appropriate to the situation.
 She works closely with general counsel, claims representatives, and business owners to develop an optimal strategy in each particular case designed to reach the clients' stated goals in the most effective, cost-efficient manner possible through the appropriate courts and/or alternative dispute resolution.

 For the two most recent editions of the LexisNexis Matthew Bender Practice Guide: California Insurance Coverage and Litigation, Liz served as a contributor to Chapter Five, on commercial general liability coverage, and, in particular, with regard to environmental coverage issues.